Locksmith technician walking up stone pathway toward an estate home in Portola Valley oak woodland

 Woodside, CA

-"The red flags section saved me from hiring someone who refused to give a BSIS number.
+"The hiring-tips section helped me hiring someone who refused to give a BSIS number.
 I found a properly licensed locksmith instead.
 Excellent resource."

 Portrait of Robert, Atherton property owner